afreena02/UserApplication/README.md

-Laravel 12 Test Project with Laragon
+Laravel 12 User Application Project with Laragon
-This repository is a test project built with Laravel 12.
+This repository is a User Application project built with Laravel 12.
 Below are the installation steps to set up the development environment using Laragon.

 Prerequisites
 Before you begin, ensure you have the following installed: